xvik/gradle-use-python-plugin/README.md

     - `checkPython` - validate python installation (and create virtualenv if required)
     - `pipInstall` - install declared pip modules
     - `pipUpdates` - show the latest available versions for the registered modules
+    - `pipList` - show all installed modules (the same as pipInstall shows after installation)
     - `type:PythonTask` - call python command/script/module
     - `type:PipInstallTask` - may be used for custom pip modules installation workflow